Safe-Surfer/SafeSurfer-Desktop/README.md

 - If developing your on Windows, run nodejs command prompt as admin (as otherwise you won't be able to toggle the service)

 ## License
-Copyright 2018 Safe Surfer, et al.
+Copyright 2018 Safe Surfer.
-This project is licensed under the [GPL-3.0](http://www.gnu.org/licenses/gpl-3.0.html)
+This project is licensed under the [GPL-3.0](http://www.gnu.org/licenses/gpl-3.0.html) and if [free software](https://www.gnu.org/philosophy/free-sw.en.html).
-This program comes with absolutely no warrenty.
+This program comes with absolutely no warranty.